replit/river/PROTOCOL.md

 Otherwise, the message is a normal message.
 Unwrap the payload and pass it to the handler associated with the `streamId` of the message.

-In the special case that the message payload matches the `ControlClose` and has the `StreamClosedBit` set, the server should close the input stream for the handler.
+In cases where the incoming message is a `ControlClose` message, the server should close the input stream for the handler.
 The message MUST NOT be passed to the handler.

 #### Lifetime of streams